DovidBaars/domain_scanning_service/README.md

 Either run entirely Dockerized, or just the rabbitmq server. docker-compose -f docker-compose.dev.yml -f docker-compose.rabbitmq.yml up with docker there is currently no hot reloading.

+- next:
+ -- add bad domain detection.
+Do not scan again, save etc if domain scans fail.